 - delivery model

 - provision (whether the intervention has been implemented in Scotland)

 - mental health and wellbeing need - this section is broken into 4 areas of need:

 - Supporting Positive Relationships

 By selecting one of these filters all subheadings will be searched, or you can select an area of specific focus under each of these filters.

-Alternatively, if you are looking for a particular programme you can enter the name, or part of the name, of the programme in the “search by name” section.
+Alternatively, if you are looking for a particular intervention you can enter the name, or part of the name, of the intervention in the “search by name” section.
 To search specific terms please use the Mental Health and Wellbeing Need filter buttons.
 Entering terms into the Search by name section will only return results if the word searched is in the title of the intervention.

-Once you have narrowed your search using the filters, select a programme to explore.
-You will be taken to the “Programme Pages”.
-Here you will see a summary of the programme and a hexagon.
+Once you have narrowed your search using the filters, select an intervention to explore.
+You will be taken to the “Intervention Pages”.
+Here you will see a summary of the intervention and a hexagon.
 Use the hexagon to navigate between indicators.
 When exploring each indicator, you will see a rating score on the heading and a question mark icon next to the rating.
 By hovering over this icon, you can see the description of what the rating means.

-On this page you can also share the page with others, save the programme information as a pdf and add the programme to be compared with others.
+On this page you can also share the page with others, save the intervention information as a PDF and add the intervention to be compared with others.